-"A lot of times [patients] are brought in by their spouse," said Dr. Robert Lapidus, an associate professor in the Divisions of Pulmonary, Critical Care and Sleep Medicine at National Jewish Health hospital in Denver.
+"A lot of times [patients] are brought in by their spouse," said Dr. Robert Lapidus, an associate professor in the Divisions of Pulmonary, Critical Care and Sleep Medicine at National Jewish Health Hospital in Denver.

 Sleep researchers classify sleep apnea as mild, moderate or severe based on the number of apneas and hypopneas that a patient experiences per hour during sleep.
-An apnea is a cessation of airflow that lasts at least 10 seconds, and a hypopnea is a reduction in airflow of at least 30 percent that's association with a drop in blood oxygen levels, and lasts at least 10 seconds, Lapidus said.
+An apnea is a cessation of airflow that lasts at least 10 seconds, and a hypopnea is a reduction in airflow of at least 30 percent that's associated with a drop in blood oxygen levels, and lasts at least 10 seconds, Lapidus said.

 Less than five of these events per hour is considered normal, five to 15 is considered mild sleep apnea, 15 to 30 is considered moderate sleep apnea, and greater than 30 is considered severe sleep apnea, Lapidus said.